Probing single electrons across 300 mm spin qubit wafers: Methods

 \subsection{Automated device measurements}

 After a device is contacted with the probes, each current channel in the device (including the qubit channel and the four charge sensor channels) is turned on with all gates over that channel at the same voltage.
-Once each channel's \vt~is recorded, the gates of each channel are set to a fixed voltage relative to the channel \vt.
+Once each channel's $V_{T}$ is recorded, the gates of each channel are set to a fixed voltage relative to the channel $V_{T}$.
 The qubit channel is then isolated from the sensor channels by reducing the center screening gate voltage until the cross-conductance between channels drops to zero (within the noise floor).
 The voltage of individual gates is then fine-tuned to set a roughly uniform carrier density across the channel.
 This is done through an iterative process where the transconductance of each gate is sampled and the voltage on that gate is increased (decreased) if the transconductance is above (below) a threshold value.
-This effectively sets the voltages of all gates so they are at roughly the same point on their pinch-off curves relative to their \vt.
-The \vt~data for all gates are extracted from pinch-off curves taken with a source-drain bias of 1 mV. \vt~is identified as the voltage where current crosses 1 nA.
-The voltages needed to tune up a quantum dot at each site are identified by setting each plunger gate to a fixed voltage relative to its \vt~and varying the barrier gate voltages about their individual \vt~values in a 2D sweep (a barrier-barrier scan).
+These transconductance thresholds are calculated relative to the absolute value of device current ($I_{0}$), and are set at $0.5I_{0}$ A/V and $2.0I_{0}$ A/V for the low threshold and high threshold, respectively.
+This effectively sets the voltages of all gates so they are at roughly the same point on their pinch-off curves relative to their $V_{T}$.
+The $V_{T}$ data for all gates is extracted from pinch-off curves taken with a source-drain bias of 1 mV. $V_{T}$ is identified using the constant-current method \cite{ortiz-conde:2002} with a constant current of 1 nA.
+This current is chosen to be well above the offset of the current preamplifiers ($<$100 pA).
+The sweep range for the pinch-off curves is set from well below zero (-0.5 V) to the gate's accumulated voltage after fine tuning, ensuring that the scan range includes the pinch-off point despite variation in $V_{T}$ from gate to gate.

+The voltages needed to tune up a quantum dot at each site are identified by setting each plunger gate to a fixed voltage relative to its $V_{T}$ and varying the barrier gate voltages about their individual $V_{T}$ values in a 2D sweep (a barrier-barrier scan).
 A phenomenological 2D function is fitted to this data to extract the corner point, which combined with the plunger voltage is used to define the “tune-up” parameters for the quantum dot site.
+Defining the barrier sweep range based on the gates' $V_{T}$ values ensures that the scan window is positioned to include this tune-up point despite variation in its location from gate to gate.